 Slicer for Mac¶

 Slicer for Mac is available on all Slicer license tiers.
 We've tested on macOS Sequoia and Tahoe. slicer-mac does not need sudo.
+Intel Macs are out of scope for Slicer at this time, but you could install Linux on them, and use Slicer for Linux instead.

 How it works¶